Andrey Babanovsky was born 1931, in Gorky, Russia.

-At the end of the war he came to Moscow to live with his parents.
-He was easily accepted into the Surikov Art Academy but turned it down due to it's overly political orientation, choosing to graduate from the Art Academy of 1905.
+Initially accepted into the Surikov Art Academy he turned it down due to the school’s overly political orientation, choosing to graduate from the Art Academy of 1905.

-Illustration was a passion.
-His name can be found among the staff of Soiuz Multfilm (Soviet Animation) and publications such as Smena and Sputnik.
+Illustration and story-telling was Anfrew’s life’s passion.
+His name can be found among the staff of Союз Мультфильм (Soviet Animation) and publications such as Smena and Sputnik.
 Among his other works are fully illustrated "Great Expectations", 'Oldman Hottabych" by Lazar Lagin and a series of greeting cards with illustrations of H.C.
 Andersen and Hauff fairy tales, done in collaboration with an old friend and co-worker, Gennady Novozhilov.

 The Story of Elf